-In recent years, we have implemented several initiatives to create a strong reading culture within the school, and provide students with the foundations for future academic study.
+In recent years, we have implemented several initiatives to create a strong reading culture within the academy and provide students with the foundations for future academic study.

 We regularly assess each student's reading ability throughout the year using the 'New Group Reading Test' (NGRT) – a test which compares students' reading skills against the national average.
 We use these results to set up academy-wide support, such as reading intervention groups, to help all students reach and exceed their chronological reading age.